Seabird Monitoring

 • Supplementary monitoring – contribution to surveys carried out on the Island of Foula relevant to SOTEAG’s needs.

-Monitoring of cliff-nesting seabirds revealed:
+Monitoring of cliff-nesting seabirds:

 Additional monitoring